Sensory and Quiet Rooms

 - Sensory Room sessions are 1 hour in duration.

 - The Sensory Room will be available to more than one guest at a time, unless it is booked for exclusive use.
 High Rise will endeavour to accommodate the needs of all guests however this may not always be possible – for example, preferences for different light colours or music.
-All needs should be discussed with our Sensory Co-ordinator, or another member of staff.

 - The maximum capacity of the Sensory Room will vary depending on the individual needs of the guests.